top of page

 Step 1: Check Your State’s CPA Requirements

 CPA licensure is regulated at the state level, meaning everything from education requirements to passing an ethics test can vary from state to state.
+Your state’s Board of Accountancy — such as the California Board of Accountancy, Texas State Board of Public Accountancy, or New York State Board — sets the official CPA exam requirements and state CPA exam requirements you must follow.

 In short, state boards may differ in:

-• What qualifies as work experience
+• What qualifies as work experience, or other experience requirement benchmarks

 Step 2: Meet the Education Requirements